zchking/docs/pages/katalon-studio/tutorials/detect_elements_xpath.md

 Deal with dynamically changing elements
 ---------------------------------------

 One of the challenging and time-consuming tasks in test automation is to modify test scripts when the AUT is changed, especially in the early stages of software development.
 Developers may change identifiers and elements quite often from one build to another.
-In addition, during the execution, the AUT’s elements may change dynamically.
+In addition, during the execution, the AUT's elements may change dynamically.

 To deal with these challenges, automation testers should not set fixed XPaths for elements in test cases, but instead scripting XPaths dynamically based on certain patterns.
 Katalon Studio supports all **[Xpath Axes](https://www.w3schools.com/xml/xpath_axes.asp)**, such as